malomohq/shopify-graphql-elixir/README.md

 ```elixir
 Shopify.GraphQL.send(query, %{access_token: "...", limiter: true})
 ```

-Throttling will automatically be managed using the limier.

 If you named your process something other than `Shopify.GraphQL.Limiter` you will need to pass the name of the process to the `:limiter` config option